 You can get crafty in the kitchen and use a mandoline, box grater, vegetable peeler, or julienne peeler to spiralize your veggies.
 But if you’re going to make this a normal part of your cooking and eating habit (which is not surprising considering how good spiralize vegetable is!) then perhaps you might want to get a spiralizer.
 Now, there are so many spiralizers out there with different features and various price points.
 However, Spiralife Pro is one that I’ve tested myself and have actually written a review for.
 So, maybe you can start from there.

 Zoodle may be the first thing that you think of when you hear spiralize vegetable, rightfully so considering how popular it became when the whole spiralizing vegetable started.
 In fact, countless zoodle recipes have been created since then.
 But there are actually a lot of vegetables that you can spiralize, it doesn’t have to be just zucchinis.
 And it doesn’t have to be ‘pasta’ dishes all the time.
 There are also a lot of other ways to cook spiralized vegetables.
-For inspiration, check out this list of cookbooks that are specifically for cooking spiralized veggies and see which one will best interest you.

 Needless to say, spiralizing vegetables is not just healthy but a fun way to mix up your kitchen routine.
 Keep in mind that monotony can greatly affect your view of cooking and worst can eventually jeopardize your effort to eat more healthily.
 Spiralizing vegetable offers a different approach to adding and enjoying veggies to your diet.
 If you still need further convincing, then see the five reasons why you need to start spiralizing at the end of this article.
 But before that, here are the best 15 veggies to spiralize: